evelinawahlstrom/TheTraveller-client/README.md

 ## User stories :notebook:

-1. As a user I want to be able to register with an email + password
+1. As a user I want to be able to register with an email + password.
-2. As a user I then want to be able to login to my profile page
+2. As a user I then want to be able to login to my profile page.
-3. As a user I am able to add images from my travels
+3. As a user I am able to add images from my travels.
-4. As a user when I click on an image, I’m redirected to the that image description endpoint (/image/id)
+4. As a user when I click on an image, I’m redirected to the that image description endpoint (/image/id).
-5. At the /image/id I’m able to add a description, edit my current descriptions and also delete a description
+5. At the /image/id I’m able to add a description, edit my current descriptions and also delete a description.
-6. After editing/deleting/adding a description I click “save” and I’m then redirected to the image board
+6. After editing/deleting/adding a description I click “save", I’m then redirected to the image board.
+7. As a user I'm able to log out from my profile.

 ## OVERVIEW OF ENDPOINTS